-In the area of insomnia, competitive products include Ambien®, Sonata®, Lunesta®, Intermezzo®, and Rozerem®, which are currently marketed by Sanofi-Aventis, King Pharmaceuticals, Inc., Sunovion Pharmaceuticals, Inc., Transcept Pharmaceuticals, Inc. and Takeda Pharmaceutical Company, respectively.
-During 2006, Sanofi-Aventis launched a controlled-release formulation of Ambien® called Ambien CR® and during 2007 generic Ambien®, or zolpidem, also entered the insomnia market.
+In the area of insomnia, competitive products include Ambien®, Sonata®, Lunesta®, Intermezzo®, and Rozerem®, which are currently marketed by Sanoff-Aventis, Pfizer, Inc., Sunovion Pharmaceuticals, Inc., Transcept Pharmaceuticals, Inc. and Takeda Pharmaceutical Company, respectively.

 If one or more of these products or programs are successful, it may reduce or eliminate the market for our products.